Boku Inc.

 Dear Shareholder,

-Boku has decided to adopt the Quoted Companies Alliance Corporate Governance (the “QCA Code”), which requires AIM-quoted companies to adopt a ‘comply or explain’ approach in respect of the application of guidance contained within.
-The following report sets out how we do this.
-It also covers how the Board and its committees operated in 2022 and how we have continued to comply with the principles of the QCA Corporate Governance Code (the “QCA Code”).
+As an AIM-quoted company, the Board, has decided to adopt the Quoted Companies Alliance Corporate Governance (the “QCA Code”), which requires AIM-quoted companies to adopt a ‘comply or explain’ approach in respect of the application of guidance contained within.
+The following report sets out how we have applied the 10 principles of the QCA Code.
+It also covers how the Board and its committees operated in 2023 and how we have continued to comply with the principles of the QCA Code.

 Dr. Richard Hargreaves